IIITD2015/MY-DSA/README.md

 ## Overview

-Repository as the name suggests contains, the variety of *Data Structures*, keeping in mind the *Computer science students & naive programming users*.
+Repository as the name suggests contains, the variety of *Data Structures*, keeping in mind the *Computer science students & naive programmers*.

 Programming implementations are done using *C*, by keeping in mind the aspect of *modularity* and *readability*.